-Teams 4 walks out to the student body area # 2 and takes roll, and accounts for students.
-Gina Miller supervises K. Gonzales Class, and Criswell supervises Ayottes class.
-Once roll is taken by Team Leader South (Thomp/Surg.) the supervising teacher or staff member walks students to the baseball diamond and line up in front of the fence perpendicular to their home room number on the fence or in front of their home room cone in alphabetic order in a single file line.
-Search and Rescue remain with injured, or escort them to triage.
-Once completed they go to their home room class and supervise.
+Team 5 walks out to the student body area # 2 and takes roll, and accounts for students.
+Gill Supervises her own class and Hernandez's class.
+Fannuchi supervises Forster's class and her own.
+Once roll is taken by Team Leader South (Mrs. Glossbrenner) the Buddy teacher and aides walk students to the baseball diamond area and line up perpendicular in front of their home room number on the chain link fence, or in front of their home room cone in alphabetic order in a single file line.
+Search and Rescue remain with injured, and, or escort them to triage.
+Once